 Even after you've taken the project public, you and the other founders will often find yourselves wanting to settle difficult questions by private communications among an inner circle.
 This is especially true in the early days of the project, when there are so many important decisions to make, and, usually, few volunteers qualified to make them.
 All the obvious disadvantages of public list discussions will loom palpably in front of you: the delay inherent in email conversations, the need to leave sufficient time for consensus to form, the hassle of dealing with naive volunteers who think they understand all the issues but actually don't (every project has these; sometimes they're next year's star contributors, sometimes they stay naive forever), the person who can't understand why you only want to solve problem X when it's obviously a subset of larger problem Y, and so on.
 The temptation to make decisions behind closed doors and present them as faits accomplis, or at least as the firm recommendations of a united and influential voting block, will be great indeed.

 Don't do it.

-As slow and cumbersome as public discussions can be, they're almost always preferable in the long run.
+As slow and cumbersome as public discussion can be, it's almost always preferable in the long run.
 Making important decisions in private is like spraying contributor repellant on your project.
-No serious volunteer would stick around for long in an environment where a secret council makes all the big decisions.
+No serious contributor would stick around for long in an environment where a secret council makes all the big decisions.
 Furthermore, public discussion has beneficial side effects that will last beyond whatever ephemeral technical question was at issue:

 The discussion will help train and educate new developers.
-You never know how many eyes are watching the conversation; even if most people don't participate, many may be tracking silently, gleaning information about the software.
+You never know how many eyes are watching the conversation; even if most people don't participate, many may be lurking silently, gleaning information about the software.

 The discussion will train you in the art of explaining technical issues to people who are not as familiar with the software as you are.
 This is a skill that requires practice, and you can't get that practice by talking to people who already know what you know.